PicNet/Centazio/src/readme.md

     - Try not to mix messages and objects like `"This @ObjectName is an object inside the message"`

 ## Exceptions
-- Exception messages should be lower case.
-When describing code (classes, etc) then proper casing as allowed
+- Exception messages should be lower-case.
+When describing code (classes, etc.) then proper casing as allowed
 - Exception messages should be very concise, example: `already initialised` is better than `class XXX should only be initialised once, and it appears that it is already initialsed, bad boy`.
 The latter adds no additional value only opportunity for typos and clutter